CyVerse-learning-materials/cyverse_mooc/index.rst

     * - CyVerse account
       - You will need a CyVerse account to complete this exercise
       - |CyVerse User Portal|
-    * - Atmosphere access
+    * - VICE access
-      - You must have access to Atmosphere
+      - You must have permission to use Discovery Environment VICE applications, request access on the user portal (under Services)
       - |CyVerse User Portal|
     * - Cyberduck
       - Standalone software for upload/download to Data Store